kodadot/developers/developers/get-started/index.md

+---
+title: A Comprehensive Introduction to KodaDot and its NFT Infrastructure Tools
+head:
+  - - meta
+    - name: description
+      content: KodaDot is a dynamic platform that offers a vast array of NFT infrastructure tools.
+This article provides a comprehensive introduction to KodaDot and its ecosystem, including its mission, vision, and team.
+It also highlights the various NFT infrastructure tools offered by KodaDot, such as Uniquery, Sub-Api, PolySearch, Fandom, Indexers, Workers, and Minting - MiniMark.
+Additionally, the article provides information on upcoming features, such as Notifications, Webhooks, Mailing, and Custodial Wallets.
+Finally, the article emphasizes the importance of community and collaboration, and provides information on how to join the KodaDot Developers channel at Telegram.
+  - - meta
+    - name: keywords
+      content: KodaDot, NFT, infrastructure, tools, Uniquery, Sub-Api, PolySearch, Fandom, Indexers, Workers, Minting - MiniMark, Notifications, Webhooks, Mailing, Custodial Wallets, community, collaboration, Telegram, mission, vision, team, ecosystem, development, blockchain, cross-chain, search platform, marketplace, background processing, minting tool
+---

 # Welcome to KodaDot

 We're delighted that you're interested in KodaDot and the vast array of NFT infrastructure tools we offer.
 This guide will give you a comprehensive introduction and guide on how to make the most of the KodaDot ecosystem.